Duck Reach Power Station: Operational history

-The Duck Reach Power Station first operated on a trial basis on the evening of the 10th of December 1895, when it was used to illuminate some of Launceston's streets using arc lights.
-On the 1st of February 1896, the hydro-electric power system was officially switched on, remaining in operation until 1955.
+The power station operated on a trial basis on the evening of 10 December 1895, when it was used to illuminate some of Launceston's streets using arc lights.
+On 1 February 1896, the hydroelectric power system was officially switched on, remained in operation until 1955.

-The following is paraphrased from the display plaques now within the power station:

-Originally the installation had a capacity of 75 kW DC, provided by five 15 kW dynamos, and 360 kW AC, provided by three 120 kW 92 c.p.s. alternators.
-The turbines were manufactured by Gilbert Gilkes and Co., Kendal, whilst the dynamos and alternators were built by Siemens Bros. and Co..
-All of the alternating-current (AC) supply was single-phase.
-Towards the end of the 1890's more power was required and in 1898/9 two additional 120 kW 92 c.p.s. alternators were installed.
-By the early 1900's the demand was still rising and again it became necessary to further upgrade the plant.
-This was achieved by removing much of the original equipment and replacing it with four horizontal shaft 445 hp Francis turbines manufactured by Kolben and Co. of Prague, each coupled to a single 300 kW three-phase 50 c.p.s. alternator again built by Siemens Bros. and Co..
+In 1899, two additional 100 kW AC sets were installed.
+By the early 1900s the demand for electricity was rising and again it became necessary to further upgrade the plant by increasing water storage to boost low summer flows, and a second penstock was constructed from the tunnel to the power station.
+Much of the original equipment was removed and replaced with four horizontal shaft 445 hp Francis-type turbines, each coupled to a single 300 kW three-phase Siemens alternator.
 This raised the AC capacity of the station to 1.2 MW.
 The original DC equipment remained in use.

-Again by circa 1915, this had become inadequate, and to ease the problem a new 1180 HP turbine coupled to an American 800 kW alternator was added alongside the existing machinery at the eastern end of the machine hall in 1921/2.
-To drive this new turbine a timber flume and a masonry aqueduct was constructed, running from Deadman's Hollow around the bend in the South Esk River to the slope immediately behind the Power Station, where it was led into a new steel penstock running alongside the original one.
+By c.
+1915, this had become inadequate, and to ease the problem, between 1919 and 1920, a new 1180 hp turbine coupled to a 800 kW alternator was added alongside the existing machinery at the eastern end of the machine hall.
+To drive this new turbine a timber flume and a masonry aqueduct was constructed, running from Deadman's Hollow around the bend in the South Esk River to the slope immediately behind the power station, where it was led into a new steel penstock running alongside the original one.
 The addition of this new turbine and alternator raised the capacity of the station to 2 MW.
-In the photograph above, the left-hand penstock is the newer one.

-One of the original Siemens Bros. and Co.
-15 kW DC dynamos, dating from 1895, direct coupled to a dynamo, is preserved and on display in the far end of the station.

-The power station was taken over by the Hydro-Electric Commission in 1945, and decommissioned in 1955, following the construction of the Trevallyn Dam and power station.
+In 1924, Launceston connected to the Tasmanian electricity grid through a transmission line from the Waddamana Power Stations.